By Craig Neil. This post includes affiliate links.

 2: Get a Synie Palace/Elgin Cathedral joint entrance ticket and explore both attractions at a discount.
 You can find out all about Elgin Cathedral with this article: Complete Guide to Elgin Cathedral.

-Tourist information
+Tourist Information

-It’s difficult to comprehend how the tower would have looked in medieval times but the column of ascending windows at least gives you an idea of where the floors would have been originally installed.
+It’s difficult to comprehend how the tower would have looked in mediaeval times, but the column of ascending windows gives you an idea of where the floors would have been originally installed.
+Make no mistake, this would have been one of the most impressive buildings in Scotland back in its heyday.

-Heading back outside you can venture down into the basement depths where you’ll find a series of storerooms, after which you can go back up to the main courtyard to appreciate the size of the grounds.
+Heading back outside, you can venture down into the basement depths where you’ll find a series of storerooms, after which you can go back up to the main courtyard to appreciate the grounds.
+The site was so large that it even had its own bowling green and tennis court at one time, so it’s perhaps no surprise to learn that it was often used as a guesthouse for royalty travelling through the region.

-There are a couple of picnic benches to one side of the lawn area with toilets nearby and you’ll find a small shop inside the ticket office where the HES guide will be able to answer any questions you might have.
+With regards to facilities, there are a couple of picnic benches to one side of the lawn area with toilets nearby, and you’ll find a small shop inside the ticket office where the HES guide will be able to answer any questions you might have.
+It was thanks to the guide that I found out that, for a small additional cost, you can extend your ticket to include Elgin Cathedral as well, which is something I definitely recommend you do if you have any interest in Scotland’s history.

-Things to do
+Things to Do

 Explore the Buildings: Dive into the history of Spynie Palace, the largest surviving medieval bishop’s house in Scotland.
 Marvel at David’s Tower, a grand six-story tower with panoramic rooftop views, and learn about the palace’s history, from its establishment in the 12th century to its abandonment in the 17th century.